Or, Chasing the Light

 Particularly of interest to me is the arrangement of its trunks and branches, the way they writhe and wriggle as they rise.
 I tried to capture this emotion/geometry in this piece, entitled "Chasing the Light".

-I designed it the CAD program Rhino Grasshopper, giving it six 'tiers'.
+I designed it in the CAD program Rhino Grasshopper, giving it six 'tiers'.

 Points are inserted at random within various tiers inside a 3D grid

-Each tier is defined by 24 points, one for each of the 24 columns.
-The lowermost tiers have the greatest randomness injected into the points' coordinates, the uppermost tiers the least.
-A upward line is then created inside each column by connecting the points in each of its six tiers.
+Each tier is defined by 24 points, one for each of the 24 branches.
+The lowermost tiers have the greatest randomness injected into the points' coordinates, the uppermost the least.
+Upward lines are then created by connecting points in each of the tiers.

 This approach yields branches that toss and turn less and less as they rise, chasing the light, and ultimately finding it.

 Ironically enough for such a complex shape (with myriad functional requirements as well; it has to accommodate a light bulb socket and power cord, after all), only two print iterations were needed.

 An artist's fantasy: cycling through infinite possibilities with one mouse click

 The real difficulty only arose when tackling the simplest part - the lamp shade.